phenology/cgc/docs/kmeans.rst

 ------------

 The `Kmeans` module is an implementation of the `k-means clustering`_ to refine the results of a co-clustering or tri-clustering calculation.
-This k-mean refinement allows to identify similarity patterns between co- or tri-clusters.
+This k-mean refinement allows identifying similarity patterns between co- or tri-clusters.
 The following pre-defined features, computed over all elements belonging to the same co- or tri-cluster, are employed for the k-means clustering: